JIC-CSB/jicbioimage.core/requirements/source/current_pain_points.rst

   - One often ends up using several imaging libraries (PIL, scipy.ndimage, scikit-image, opencv) and these have subtly different representations of images
-  - It is easy to inadvertently loose data, for example PIL compresses data to fit into 8-bit images when writing them to file
+  - It is easy to inadvertently loose data, for example scipy.misc.imsave compresses data to fit into 8-bit images when writing them to file
   - The libraries that one make use of are complex and sometimes non-intuitive which means that one is constantly re-learning how to parse data using the different imaging libraries and how to display images using matplotlib